-To build “UT-88” replica I created an extension board for DE1.
-I’ve added six 7-segments indicators and 16-keys keypad on it almost like original “UT-88” in minimal configuration had.
-The board should be connected to GPIO_1 extention header of DE1 to avoid changes in the project.
-Just in case, I’ve added tape in/out, buzzer and video out on the board.
-I haven’t test any of those except of tape out, so I’m not sure if it works.
+To build the “UT-88” replica, I created an extension board for DE1.
+I’ve added six 7-segment indicators and a 16-key keypad, almost like the original “UT-88” in minimal configuration.
+The board should be connected to the GPIO_1 extension header of DE1 to avoid changes in the project.
+Just in case, I’ve added tape in/out, a buzzer and video out on the board.
+I haven’t tested any of those except for tape out, so I’m unsure if it works.
 If you are going to make the board yourself, you can remove all components except the keypad and indicators – nothing else is used in the final version of the project.
-Such board can be quite useful for other projects as well.
+Such a board can be pretty helpful for other projects as well.
 Here is its schematic and board layout in DipTrace format: Schematic and layout.

-- 7-segment indicatord can be shown on top of VGA display (use switch SW on DE1 board to turn this function on/off)
+- 7-segment indicators can be shown on top of the VGA display (use switch SW on the DE1 board to turn this function on/off)

-- Connected PS/2 keyboard can be switched to keypad mode (use switch SW on DE1 board to turn this function on/off)
+- The connected PS/2 keyboard can be switched to keypad mode (use switch SW on the DE1 board to turn this function on/off)

-The replica uses VGA monitor instead of TV set.
+The replica uses a VGA monitor instead of the TV set.
 It works in 800х600 60Hz mode.
-The screen resolution of “UT-88” computer is 384×224 pixels.
-For better fit I double each dot horizontaly and verticaly, making each “UT-88” dot to occupy four VGA pixels.
+The screen resolution of the “UT-88” computer is 384×224 pixels.
+For a better fit, I double each dot horizontally and vertically, making each “UT-88” dot occupy four VGA pixels.
 Picture size becomes 768×448 pixels.
-It is still not enough to cover the whole screen, so there are black borders around.
+It is still insufficient to cover the whole screen, so black borders are around.

 I used the top border to show six 7-segment indicators for those who don’t have the extension board.

-I use LINE IN and LINE OUT connectors on DE1 board as tape in and out.
-Instead of a tape recorder I use my laptop, connecting it to the corresponding connectors and playing/recording “wav” files.
-Even MP3 files without strong compression do the trick.
-Instead of a laptop headphone output of a CD or MP3 player can be used.
-You just need to tune the volume correctly to avoid reading errors.
+I use LINE IN and LINE OUT connectors on the DE1 board as tape in and out.
+Instead of a tape recorder, I use my laptop, connecting it to the corresponding connectors and playing/recording “wav” files.
+Even MP3 files without high compression do the trick.
+Instead of a laptop headphone, a CD or MP3 player output can be used.
+You need to tune the volume correctly to avoid reading errors.